Southern Leadership Jam 2017

 After 21 years of living in the north, Jovan Julien moved south in 2010 after graduating from school.
 Since then he has called Atlanta, GA home.
 He works in the same city and regionally working on building intersectional movement with organizers, community members, and friends grounded in a practice of Beloved Community.
 His work often has him moving between the US South and the Caribbean as he brings his skills, passions, and dreams into being.

-Hannah is a social ecologist, group harmonist, and popular educator for community transformation.
-Raised by Quakers in the Northeast, she’s been living and loving in New Orleans since 2008; a city which has profoundly shaped her life and work.
+Hannah Sadtler is a social ecologist, group harmonist, and popular educator for community transformation.
+Raised by Quakers in the Northeast, she’s been living and loving in New Orleans since 2008, a city which has profoundly shaped her life and work.
 Hannah’s main organizing focuses in recent years have been the struggle for a just and liberatory education system, and racial justice movement-building with other people of European descent.
-She is challenged and inspired by the indomitable and embracing culture and people of New Orleans every day, and the long history of both resistance to oppression and manifestation of love and liberation in New Orleans and throughout the South.
+She is challenged and inspired by the indomitable, embracing culture and people of New Orleans every day, and the long history of both resistance to oppression and manifestation of love and liberation throughout the South.
 Being rooted here sustains her belief in the power of communities to build a new world.

 Shilpa Jain is currently rooting herself in Oakland/Berkeley, CA, where she serves as the Executive Director of YES!.
 Prior to taking on this role, Shilpa spent two years as the Education and Outreach Coordinator of Other Worlds and ten years as a learning activist with Shikshantar: The Peoples’ Institute for Rethinking Education and Development, based in Udaipur, India, where she served as coordinator of the Swapathgami (Walkouts-Walkons) Network.
 All of her work seeks to uncover ways for people to free themselves from dominating, soul-crushing institutions and to live in greater alignment with their hearts and deepest values, their local communities, and with nature.